Note About Financial Aid

 Visit the Programs of Study area or contact the Office of Admissions for details.
 The cost of books, workbooks and other training materials will vary by program.

-Tuition and fees can also be paid using a payment plan offered through NELNET Business Solutions.
+Tuition and fees can also be paid using a payment plan offered through Nelnet Campus Commerce.
 This plan is only available for limited times during registration periods.
 An enrollment fee is required for using this option.
-To access this payment option visit this link.
+Sign up for a payment plan by logging into your BannerWeb student account.
+Click on the link under “Student Records” or proceed in paying balance and click on the Set up Nelnet Payment Plan link.

 A student who has a returned check may be required to make future payments by cash or money order.